LBD-Hackers/lbdserver-sparql-satellite/README.md

 One synchronisation route is exposed, accessible with 3 methods:

-* POST: add a dataset to the satellite database
+* POST: add an RDF resource to the store
-* DELETE: delete a dataset from the satellite database
+* DELETE: delete an RDF resource from the store
-* UPDATE update a dataset on the satellite database
+* UPDATE update an RDF resource on the store

+It is possible to query a dataset with SPARQL.
+Use the "/:dataset/sparql" endpoint for this.
+The handling of queries to implement access-control is still under development

 The url of this resource on the Pod (original resource) is communicated via a JSON body (`{"url": "http://pod.example.org/myResource"}`).